AU-ExoMars/PCOT/mkdocs/docs/devguide/plugins.md

         self.addOutputConnector("", Datum.IMG)

     def createTab(self, n, w):
+        # Use the generic tab rather than a custom one.
-        # there is no custom tab, we just use a data canvas.
-This expects "node.out" to be set to
+        # This expects "node.out" to be set to
         # either None or a Datum.
-        return TabData(n, w)
+        return TabGeneric(n, w)

     def init(self, n):
         # No initialisation required.